Skip to main content

 Chenille Vs Regular Embroidery

-Chenille embroidery is more eye-catching as compared to regular flat embroidery. chenille is hot pick for big designs on jackets, while embroidery covers all the types of logos from workshirts to headwares.
+Chenille embroidery is more eye-catching than regular flat embroidery.
+Chenille is a hot pick for big designs on jackets, while embroidery covers all the types of logos from workshirts to headwear.

 Placement/Size